The Caribbean Artists Movement: History

 The BBC radio programme Caribbean Voices, to which Brathwaite was also a contributor, is considered a precursor of CAM.

 The journal Savacou (1970–1980) was started as a platform for CAM, connecting its activities in Britain, the Caribbean region and the African diaspora, and elsewhere internationally.
 La Rose began selling and publishing books, under the name New Beacon Books, which addressed the demand for material that was stimulated by the formation of CAM.

 Other notable artists and intellectuals associated with CAM include Evan Jones, C. L. R. James, Stuart Hall, Wilson Harris, Kenneth Ramchand, Ronald Moody, Aubrey Williams, Gordon Rohlehr, Christopher Laird, Louis James, Clifton Campbell, Orlando Patterson, Ivan Van Sertima, Althea McNish, Donald Hinds, James Berry, Errol Lloyd and Anne Walmsley.
 Linton Kwesi Johnson is among a younger generation of Caribbean writers to have been a member of CAM during the early 1970s.

 CAM is acknowledged as being particularly significant in helping to "spark interest in the work of Britain's artists of color".
 The first CAM conference was held in September 1967 in London, and a subsequent conference at the University of Kent in 1969.

-The work of CAM members was brought to the public eye by the BBC in a special Caribbean edition of the magazine programme Full House, introduced by Joe Melia and transmitted on 3 February 1973, in which the work of writers, musicians and film-makers was presented in a studio setting of visual artists' work, brought together by John La Rose, Horace Ové and others, with studio designs by McNish.
+The work of CAM members was brought to the public eye by the BBC in a special Caribbean edition of the magazine programme Full House, introduced by Joe Melia and transmitted on 3 February 1973, in which the work of writers, musicians and film-makers was presented in a studio setting of visual artists' work, brought together by La Rose, Horace Ové and others, with studio designs by McNish.